ibm-cloud-docs/watsonxdata/known_issues.md

 When `Context-based restrictions` is enabled, ingestion jobs fail.
 Additionally, other operations that require metastore administrator access also fail.
 Ingestion and admin-level operations work as expected when CBR is disabled.

-## Health check in {{site.data.keyword.lakehouse_short}} assistant fails when `Context-based restrictions` is enabled
+## {{site.data.keyword.lakehouse_short}} assistant operation fails due to `context-based restrictions` network policy
 {: #known_issue54697}

-When attempting to retrieve health information for a {{site.data.keyword.lakehouse_short}} instance in the {{site.data.keyword.lakehouse_short}} assistant when `Context-based restrictions` is enabled, the request may fail with an authentication error.
-This occurs because the account does not have the necessary permissions or is restricted by account-level network policies.
-As a result, the {{site.data.keyword.lakehouse_short}} assistant cannot access the required APIs to display health status.
+When attempting to retrieve information for a {{site.data.keyword.lakehouse_short}} instance through the {{site.data.keyword.lakehouse_short}} assistant, the request may fail with an authentication error if `Context-based restrictions` is enabled at the account level.
+This occurs when the {{site.data.keyword.lakehouse_short}} assistant is not included in the trusted IP addresses defined in the `Context-based restrictions` policy, resulting in the API request being denied.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}